mcdemarco/the-new-kitchen-cookbook/bread/naan.md

 9. Check the heat of the pan and re-oil before starting the next naan.

 The goal is to get burnt spots on the naan without burning it more thoroughly.

+## Variants

+You can mix fresh chopped spices in oil and brush them on late in the process: [](http://thecafesucraine